BUILDS-/Config-File-Cache/gsilvis/Hugh/README.txt

-woooo new computer!
 Hugh is pretty awesome.
+Now with Gentoo!

 Things I have here: